wso2/docs-open-banking/en/docs/advanced/invoke-an-api.md

 --cert <PUBLIC_KEY_FILE_PATH> --key <PRIVATE_KEY_FILE_PATH> \

 ```
-- In the response, the API consumer gets the full list of accounts that the customer has authorised the API consumer to
+- In the response, the API consumer gets the full list of accounts that the customer has authorized the API consumer to
 access.
 A sample response looks as follows:
 ```
 {